 We provide children and families with the right service at the right time.

 Our transformation has seen early help triage and our newly formed edge of care pod brought into the front door service area.
-Our long-term social work teams have successfully embedded the Family Safeguarding Model and we want to replicate these successes in a bespoke and enhanced manner within the First Response service area.
+Our long-term social work teams have successfully embedded the Family Safeguarding Model and we want to replicate these successes in a bespoke and enhanced manner within our Assessment Team.

 Because we are Bracknell Forest.